 Contrary to the common perception, cat palm is not a desert plant.
 This palm needs adequate moisture.

 - Water Cataractarum regularly with distilled water.
 Water enough to keep the root ball evenly moist but not soggy at all times.

 - The plant also appreciates misting in hot and dry weather.

 - Keep the soil moist.
 Do not let the soil remain dry for extended periods as it leads to brown tip and fronds.

 - However, make sure to not over-water as well – the plant cannot tolerate soggy soil.

 - Feed the plant with a balanced liquid fertilizer monthly in the spring and summer throughout the active growing season.
 A granular slow release fertilizer is also an option.

 - Be careful to not over-fertilize as it will damage the plant.

 Soil & Transplanting

-For best growth, plant the cascade palm in an organic-rich, slightly acidic, well-drained potting soil at all times.
+For best growth, plant the cascade palm in an organic-rich, slightly acidic, well-draining potting soil at all times.
 If growing in a pot use a pot with drainage holes.

-Since the plant doesn’t like wet and soggy soil, make sure it has good drainage.
+Since the plant doesn’t like wet and soggy soil, make sure the soil is well-drained.

 The plant doesn’t need repotting very often – on average, and it is only required once every three years.

 For a good start, water the newly transplanted plants thoroughly and keep them at a place where they receive bright indirect sunlight.